zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/using-the-database-upgrade-tool.md

 1. Make sure you're using the JDBC database driver your database vendor recommends.
 If you're using MySQL, for example, set `jdbc.default.driverClassName=com.mysql.cj.jdbc.Driver` in `portal-ext.properties` and replace the MySQL JDBC driver JAR your app server uses.
 See this [Database Drivers](../configuration-and-infrastructure/migrating-configurations-and-properties.md#database-drivers) for more details.

-1. Execute the upgrade tool:
+1. Execute the upgrade tool.
+Here's an example command:

     ```bash
     cd [Liferay Home]/tools/portal-tools-db-upgrade-client